spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-configurable-bundle-feature.md

 {% info_block warningBox "Verification" %}

-Go to your shop and make sure the new navigation menu item is displayed.
+Make sure the new navigation menu item is displayed on the Storefront.

 {% endinfo_block %}